 The Pagoda is operated, maintained and staffed by The Friends of Patterson Park and volunteers.
 The Pagoda is open 12 noon to 6 pm on Sundays from mid-April through mid-October.

 Dominic “Mimi” DiPietro Family Skating Center, located at 200 S. Linwood Avenue, is a popular center of activity for cold weather activities.

-The rink features public ice skating sessions, ice hockey, broomball, and sled hockey from October until March 30, 2017.
+The rink features public ice skating sessions, ice hockey, broomball, and sled hockey from October until late March.
 The rink also hosts many of Baltimore’s hockey teams, as well as seasonal special events.